 What is the Best Anchor?
-After reading scores of opinions and reviews and tests done by manufacturers, magazines and government organizations the subject remains a very confusing, not only for the average consumer, but for many experienced cruisers as well.
+After reading scores of opinions and reviews and tests done by manufacturers, magazines and government organisations the subject remains a very confusing, not only for the average consumer, but for many experienced cruisers as well.

 We believe setting ability is the most important aspect to consider when choosing and anchor.
 Most often the reason boats drag is due simply to the fact that the anchor was never set properly in the first place.
 A boat should never drag on an appropriately sized and well set anchor of any design or efficiency when the winds are 25 knots.
 Yet in many situations this is precisely what happens; boats drag when they shouldn’t.
 Thus optimizing setting ability was our primary design objective.

 The relative holding of different anchors has been well tested and written in multitude of publications, but the results are confusing and often not reproducible.
-The reason for this is BOTTOM.
-It turns out anchors behave differently in different bottoms.
+The reason for this is the sea BOTTOM.
+It turns out anchors behave differently in different sea bottoms.
 For example in soft silt we found a Danforth or a Fortress offer the best holding (due to their relatively large surface area) and the discussion of setting is irrelevant because all anchors will set in such soft conditions.
 In thicker (more viscous) bottoms a Danforth will fail to set, it’s blades skipping across the surface, but Spade might have an excellent performance, diving deeper than all others.
 Put the same Spade in thick clay and it does not set period.
 This explains why one time an anchor can test excellent and the next the results are disappointing.

-Further, even in the same locations, the bottom conditions change with varying weather, salinity etc. This often translates in drastic differences in anchor performance.
-In our usual testing grounds in Galveston Bay, there are days that our test anchors, a 10lb Manson Supreme and 9lb Rocna set immediately and there are days they do not; while using the same rode, the same technique, and identical location.
+Further, even in the same locations, the sea bottom conditions change with varying weather, salinity etc. This often translates in drastic differences in anchor performance.
+In our usual testing grounds in Galveston Bay, there are days that our test anchors, a 10lb Manson Supreme and 9lb Rocna set immediately and there are days they do not; while using the same rode, the same technique and identical location.
 Given these plethora of variables, any individual test can only be viewed in the greater context of all that were performed previously and the tests of the future.

 So when we claim Mantus is the best all-around anchor, we do not claim pound for pound the best holding power in every sea bottom condition.
 Mantus is the best setting anchor in a wider range of soils and while it will not match the holding of the same weight Fortress in a silty bottom, when sized appropriately it will hold your boat in a gale even in seafloors with poor holding conditions.
 When anchoring in a firm bottom it will set in places no other anchor will set and hold better than any anchor on the market.
 So it shines as the best all-purpose anchor.
 We designed the Mantus to disassemble for easy stowage.
 Now you do not have to compromise on your storm anchor choice, the set is guaranteed.